MarisaAlina/api-workshop/api-workshop/afternoon-challenge/afternoon-challenge.md

 * [jQuery](https://www.digitalocean.com/community/tutorials/an-introduction-to-jquery)
 * [Chrome Console](https://developers.google.com/web/tools/chrome-devtools/console/)

+### Running website locally with [Python Simple HTTP server](https://www.pythonforbeginners.com/modules-in-python/how-to-use-simplehttpserver/)
+* Install python (most Macs have it installed already, check `python -V`)
+* `cd` into folder with `index.html`
+* run `python -m SimpleHTTPServer 8080`
+* go to your browser and access `http://localhost:8080/index.html`

+_What does this do?_
+We just instructed Python to setup a server running locally (on your computer/machine), which serves the website through localhost.

 ### Chrome Logs
 * Open the Chrome console by right-clicking anywhere on a page and choose `inspect`
 * Go to `Console` and click on `Default levels`
 * Choose `Verbose`. `Default levels` should now have changed to `All levels`.
 This will allow us to see any log output and help you during the challenge
 * Test the console by typing `console.log("hello")`.
 You should see a `hello` in the next line popping up.

+### Adding Behaviour: defining scripts
+The link tag in `<head>` loads the Bulma CSS framework from a content delivery network (CDN) so that you don’t have to download it and place it in your project.
+The `<script>` tag below loads icon/ emoji library from fontawesome.
+> The javascript code has to be added similarly so that it can be linked from the application's folder.

+**Note script with jQuery tag**
+Why do we have to add this script tag before our script?
+If you have our JavaScript script running before the page is fully loaded, and as such, before jQuery is fully loaded, the framework has no time to load our script and will not be able to find it

 *JSON function with JavaScript - Console test*
 ```JavaScript